Who is Zanele Muholi?

 Starting with the Chicago Gay Games held in 2006, spanning across other sports, pride parades, numerous exhibitions, photography workshops, performances, residencies, film festivals, award ceremonies, as well as other cultural events in various parts Mexico, Canada, United States, Italy, Germany, Netherlands, Norway, Lesotho, France, Benin, Uganda, and Botswana.

-This year (2019), Faces and Phases holds a reflective stance to acknowledge some of the milestones achieved by the series since its inception while honoring the long road still lies ahead before full freedom may be realized, including complete elimination of hate crimes against members of the LGBTQIA communities.
+This year (2019), Faces and Phases holds a reflective stance to acknowledge some of the milestones achieved by the series since its inception while honoring the long road still lies ahead before total freedom may be realized, including complete elimination of hate crimes against members of the LGBTQIA communities.

 Video: Zanele Muholi speaks about her work